5 killed at Rock Hill home; gunman was former NFL player Phillip Adams

 The second had been mowing the lawn when he heard gunfire ring out from the neighboring property, he told a 911 operator.
 Once the shots died down, he saw a man leaving the home.

-Evidence left at the scene led investigators to believe that man was Phillip Adams, 33, who lived about a quarter-mile down the road.
+Evidence left at the scene led investigators to believe that man was Adams.
 Tolson said officers used a drone and helicopter in their pursuit.

 On the afternoon after the deadly shooting, the Lesslies' neighborhood was quiet, even as a police helicopter flew overhead.

-The neighbor directly across Marshall Road, Phyllis Ferguson, said her niece, Sarah Louise Craig, was walking the dog when she heard the gunshots.
+Phyllis Ferguson, who lives across Marshall Road from the Lesslies', said her niece, Sarah Louise Craig, was walking the dog when she heard the gunshots.
 Police came by and asked Sarah if she had seen a man with a gun, but she hadn’t.

+Ferguson then got a call from the county to lock her house down.

 “She didn’t say much,” Ferguson said.
 “I just hugged her and let her cry.
 She was in shock.”

-Ferguson said Lesslie was much beloved in Rock Hill.
-He would come treat her grandchildren whenever she asked.
-One time, he even came over in the snow.
-He hosted a party for people in the neighborhood once a year, she said.

-“He’d give you the shirt off his back,” she said.
+“He’d give you the shirt off his back,” Ferguson said.
 “They were the kindest, sweetest people.”

+Neighbors said it was the Lesslies' daughter's birthday.
+The couple was watching their grandchildren while their daughter went out to dinner.

-Rock Hill is a place where everyone knows everyone, Ferguson said.
-Before she moved across the street from the Lesslies, she lived across from Adams' family.
-He used to come play at her house.
-Ferguson, who has lived in the community 50 years, was shocked to learn he was the suspected shooter.
+Before moving across from the doctor and his family, Ferguson said she lived across Marshall from Adams' family.

+Phillip used to come play at her house and the 50-year resident of the community was shocked to learn he was the suspected shooter.

 “He was the most precious, darling young man,” she said.
 “I don’t know what happened.”

-“It’s an incredible shock,” he said.
-“The biggest shock is that it’s Phillip.
-I thought they had the wrong guy.”

-Neighbors said it was the Lesslies' daughter's birthday, so the couple watched their grandchildren so their daughter could go out to dinner.

-The neighbor directly across the street from the Adams, Allison Hope, said on April 8 that around 5 p.m. the evening before she saw authorities searching the heavily wooded area with police dogs.
-Officers came by to ask if they had seen a man in camo pants and a black hoodie.
+Allison Hope, who lives across from the Adams', said she saw authorities searching the heavily wooded area with dogs.
+Law enforcement came by to ask if they had seen a man in camo pants and a black hoodie.

-The police surrounded the Adams’ house about 9 p.m.
-Hope and her daughter sat on their screened porch that night with a direct view of the standoff.
-They listened as the police speakers asked Adams to come out and that everything would be fine.
-Police said they wouldn’t harm his mother, a former teacher who is paralyzed from a car wreck, Hope said.
+Authorities surrounded the Adams’ house about 9 p.m.
+April 7.
+Hope and her daughter sat on their screened porch, watching as police tried to lure the former NFL player outside.

-The standoff lasted from about 9 p.m. to about 12:30 a.m., she said, when she heard the shot of Adams killing himself.
+Over speakers, lawmen said everything would be fine and that they wouldn't harm his mother, a former teacher who's paralyzed from a car wreck, the neighbor said.

+Adams lay dead inside his parents' home.
+The standoff was over but the grief and questions were only beginning to unfold.

-“This community is older and everyone knows everyone,” Hope said.
-“This doesn’t happen here.
-It blows my mind.”
+"This community is older and everyone knows everyone," Hope said.
+"This doesn’t happen here."

-Adams seemed to be on a good path, Hope said.
-He was often seen riding a four-wheeler with some young children, who they thought were his nieces and nephews.
-He had started a produce stand nearby about a year ago.
+Adams seemed to be on a good path, she said.
+He's started a produce stand nearby about a year ago and was often seen riding a four-wheeler with some young children who neighbors thought were his nieces and nephews.

 "He was trying to make something different of himself besides football," Hope said.